dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 * Scrapeable
 * Crawlable

-AOT and lazy loading make Angular load pretty quickly, but there's improvement between HTML loading and Angular bootstrapping.
-Key metrics are time to first meaningful paint and time to interactive.
-With standard Angular CLI, first meaningful paint and interactive are both only available after HTML has loaded and bootstrapping is completed.
+Ahead of Time (AOT) and lazy loading make Angular load pretty quickly, but there's improvement to be had between HTML loading and Angular bootstrapping.
+Key metrics are "time to first meaningful paint" and "time to interactive".
+With the standard Angular CLI, first meaningful paint and interactive are both only available after HTML has loaded _and_ bootstrapping is completed.
 With pre-render, first meaningful paint is after HTML is loaded and interactive is after bootstrapping.

-Social scrapers prefer specific meta tags, canonical URLs, etc.

-Search engine crawlers want to see a page title, meta description, and canonical URLs.
+Another consideration is that social scrapers prefer specific meta tags, canonical URLs, etc. Search engine crawlers want to see a page title, meta description, and canonical URLs.
 They also look at page content.
 Crawlers will execute JavaScript, but pre-rendering is still recommended.

 ### Pre-rendering in Angular 4.x

 When pre-rendering, a promise of fully rendered HTML is returned.
-The AppServerModule brings in the app module and server module.
+The `AppServerModule` brings in the app module and server module.
 The server module overrides platform-specific features.

-* Render: applications can be partially or fully rendered at build time or request time.
+* **Render**: applications can be partially or fully rendered at build time or request time.
-* Serve: ideally you've already got a page rendered and just need to kick it back to the browser.
+* **Serve**: ideally you've already got a page rendered and just need to kick it back to the browser.
-* Bootstrap and swap: pre-rendered document is served and partial content is present and when finished bootstrapping, a dynamic element replaces placeholder.
+* **Bootstrap and swap**: pre-rendered document is served and partial content is present.
+When finished bootstrapping, a dynamic element replaces a static placeholder.
-* Record and replay: pre-rendered page is just HTML and CSS and JS starts loading.
-If a user interacts, you can either only load items that can't be interacted with, or you can record and replay interactions, ie., with preboot.js.
+* **Record and replay**: the pre-rendered page is just HTML and CSS, and JS starts loading.
+If a user interacts, you can either only load items that can't be interacted with, or you can record and replay interactions, ie., with the [preboot library](https://github.com/angular/preboot).
 This should be used sparingly and consciously.

 ---

 ## Packaging Angular Libraries

 Components are the cornerstone of Angular.
-Application developers would like to be able to `npm` install libraries, import components into their application module, and take advantage of AOT and tree shaking.
+Application developers would like to be able to `npm` install libraries, import components into their application module, and take advantage of Ahead of Time compilation (AOT) and tree shaking.

 ### AOT Support